nerrma/tutoring-23t1/src/tut3.md

 ---

-**b) Calculate the probability of begin infected with the disease, given that the test is positive.**
+**b) Calculate the probability of being infected with the disease, given that the test is positive.**

 We need to find $P(D | T)$.